Jennifer Lopez Drips in Gold During an Upscale Outing with Alex Rodriguez

 On Friday, the stylish pair stepped out in N.Y.C. looking 100 percent red carpet ready.
 Jen hit the sidewalk in a collar-bearing leopard-print Gucci jacquard dress ($3,400; farfetch.com), which she paired with black-rimmed glasses (prescription?) and sky-high black and gold platform Charlotte Olympia pumps ($326; matchesfashion.com).
 Keeping with the color scheme, Lopez accessorized with an ivory Valentino handbag ($2,895; net-a-porter.com).

-A few paces behind, Rodriguez trailed his girlfriend in a smart suit, pale blue shirt, and a blue-gray textured tie.
+A few paces behind, Rodriguez trailed his girlfriend in a smart suit, pale blue shirt (shop a similar style here), and a blue-gray textured tie.
 The former baseball star topped his look off J.Lo-style (with a snazzy pair of shades).

 RELATED: Jennifer Lopez Rocks Gloriously Extra Workout Clothes While with A-Rod